 — Charlotte Clymer 🏳️🌈 (@cmclymer) July 5, 2020

 Who is Susan Rice?
 Rice was a former national security advisor under President Barack Obama, and a former US Ambassador.
-Having worked with former Vice President Joe Biden before, the link between the two is obvious, but her odds have climbed all the way to +400 in some places, making her a clear candidate to be the next Democratic VP nominee come November.
+Having worked with former Vice President Joe Biden before, the link between the two is obvious, but her odds have climbed all the way to +350 in some spots, and +400 in others, making her a clear candidate to be the next Democratic VP nominee come November.
 Some believe Joe Biden will choose her based on a quote in an interview with CBS:

 “It’s really important that whomever you pick as a vice president agrees with you in terms of your philosophy of government and agrees with you on the systemic things that you want to change.”